 - Inhale on the eccentric and exhale on the concentric.
-For example, when you are doing a leg squat: when you are squatting down toward the floor (eccentric contraction) you will want to inhale, and when you are rising and going into a straight position (concentric contraction) you will want to exhale.
+Take a leg squat workout, for example: When squatting down toward the floor (eccentric contraction) you will want to inhale, and when rising into a straight position (concentric contraction) you’ll want to exhale.

 - If you’re still having trouble, try counting under your breath.
 When you are completing a repetition, count underneath your breath.
-This is an involuntary way to move air or exhale.
+This is an involuntary way to move air or exhale, while also making proper breathing a routine action while active.
 For example, when you are doing a chest press and you are pushing the bar away from your chest, say the number “one” softly and when you are doing your second rep, say “two,” etc.

 Ready?
 Let’s get sweating.

-Overhead presses*: 2 sets of 8-10 reps
+Overhead Presses: 2 sets of 8-10 reps

-Arm presses with band: 2 sets of 10-15 reps
+Arm Presses with Band: 2 sets of 10-15 reps

 Curls: 2 sets of 8-10 reps

-Twisted curls*: 2 sets of 8-10 reps
+Twisted Curls: 2 sets of 8-10 reps